ArtechRobotics/p-net/doc/additional_linux_details.rst

     cmake --build build --target docs

-The Doxygen documentation ends up in :file:`build/html/index.html`.
+The Doxygen documentation ends up in ``build/html/index.html``

-See :ref:`writing-documentation` if you would like to install the toolchain to build the entire Sphinx documentation.
+See the "Writing documentation" page if you would like to install the toolchain to build the entire Sphinx documentation.

 The clang static analyzer can also be used if installed.
 Create a new